 7 Tanganyika Laughter Epidemic

-It is believed that in this particular case, one schoolgirl fell ill with anxiety-induced laughter, which then set off other girls, and a chain reaction occurred throughout the region.
-Researcher Christian Hempelmann noted, “We build up some magical psychic pressure, and laughter lets us release it.
+Researchers believe a single schoolgirl, anxious and prone to laughter, triggered the chain reaction.
+Christian Hempelmann observed, “We build up some magical psychic pressure, and laughter lets us release it.
 Statistically in this case, this did not release anything.
 These people were suffering, expressing their suffering through that.
-Nothing got better because they laughed.”[4]
+Nothing got better because they laughed.”

 6 False Anthrax Alarms